Upward planar drawings with two slopes: Introduction

 Another important class of drawings are \emph{(planar) orthogonal drawings}, where edges are drawn as sequences of horizontal and vertical line segments~\cite{DETT99}; see \cref{fig:introExample}~(b).
 This drawing style is commonly used for schematic drawings such as VLSI circuit design and UML diagrams.
 Schematic drawings that allow more than two slopes for edge segments include hexalinear and octilinear drawings, which find application in metro maps~\cite{NW11}.
 In general, the use of only few geometric primitives (such as different slopes) in a graph drawing facilitates a low visual complexity; a common quality measure for drawings~\cite{Sch15}.

 In recent years, the interest in upward planar drawings that use only few different slopes has grown.
 For example, among other results, Bekos \etal~\cite{BDDLM18} showed that every so-called bitonic $st$-graph with maximum degree~$\Delta$ admits an upward planar drawing where every edge has at most one bend and the edges segments use only~$\Delta$ distinct slopes.
 Di Giacomo \etal~\cite{DLM20} provided complementary results by proving that also every series-parallel digraph admits a 1-bend upward planar drawing on~$\Delta$ distinct slopes; their drawings also have optimal angular resolution.
-Brückner \etal~\cite{BKM19} considered level-planar drawings with a fixed slope set, that is, upward planar drawings where each vertex is drawn on a predefined integer y-coordinate (its level).
+Brückner \etal~\cite{BKM19} considered level-planar drawings, that is, upward planar drawings where each vertex is drawn on a predefined integer y-coordinate (its level), with a fixed slope set.
 In this paper, we continue this recent trend.
 In particular, we study bendless upward planar drawings that use only two different slopes.
 An example of such a drawing is shown in \cref{fig:introExample}~(c).
-Some of our results also imply results for 1-bend upward planar drawings.
+Some of our results can be extended to 1-bend upward planar drawings.
 We now define these drawing concepts more precisely and list related work.

-\paragraph{Upward planarity.} An \emph{upward planar drawing} of a directed graph~$G$ is a planar drawing of $G$ where every edge $(u, v)$ is drawn as a monotonic upward curve from $u$ to $v$.
+\paragraph{Upward planarity.} An \emph{upward planar drawing} of a directed graph~$G$ is a planar drawing of $G$ where every edge $(u, v)$ (i.e., an edge directed from $u$ to $v$) is drawn as a monotonic upward curve from $u$ to $v$.
 A digraph is called \emph{upward planar} if it admits an upward planar drawing.
 Two upward planar drawings of the same digraph are \emph{topologically equivalent} if the left-to-right orderings of the incoming and outgoing edges around each vertex coincide in the two drawings.
 An \emph{upward planar embedding} is an equivalence class of upward planar drawings.
 An upward planar digraph is called \emph{upward plane} if it is equipped with an upward planar embedding.

 A necessary though not sufficient condition for upward planarity is acyclicity~\cite{BDLM94}.
 Moreover, Garg and Tamassia~\cite{GT01} showed that testing upward planarity is NP-complete for general digraphs.
 While the digraphs used in their reduction contain vertices with in- and outdegree higher than two, such vertices can be split into mulitple vertices of maximum in- and outdegree at most two without losing any of the properties required in their proofs.
 It is thus also NP-complete to test upward planarity for digraphs with in- and outdegree at most two.
 On the positive side, there exist several fixed-parameter tractable algorithms for general digraphs~\cite{Cha04,HL06,DGL10} and polynomial time algorithms for single source digraphs~\cite{BDMT98}, series-parallel digraphs~\cite{DGL10}, outerplanar digraphs~\cite{Pap95}, and triconnected digraphs~\cite{BDLM94}.
 Moreover, upward planarity can be decided in polynomial time if the embedding is specified~\cite{BDLM94}.